Safe Reinforcement Learning Using Black-Box Reachability Analysis: Introduction

 \subsection{Related Work}

-Safety has long been of interest in RL research.
-Unlike traditional RL, Safe RL aims to learn policies that maximize expected reward on a task while respecting safety constraints during both learning and deployment \cite{garcia2015comprehensive}.
-Safe RL can be broadly classified as \emph{objective-based} or \emph{exploration-based}, depending on how safety is formulated.
+Safe RL aims to learn policies that maximize expected reward on a task while respecting safety constraints during both learning and deployment \cite{garcia2015comprehensive}.
+Existing methods can be roughly classified as \emph{objective-based} or \emph{exploration-based}, depending on how safety is formulated.
 We first discuss these categories, then the specific case of mobile robot navigation, which we use to evaluate our proposed method.